Lisa Alexander (earth scientist)

-Lisa Victoria Alexander is an international expert on heatwaves.
-She received the Dorothy Hill Medal for her research on climate extremes, the frequency and intensity of heatwaves, and has provided evidence that the frequency and intensity of heatwaves will be influenced by the quantity of anthropogenic greenhouse gas emissions, in particular carbon dioxide.
+Lisa Victoria Alexander is an Australian professor and climatologist, with a specific focus on heat waves.
+She received the Dorothy Hill Medal for her research on climate extremes, the frequency and intensity of heat waves.
+Her research has provided evidence that the frequency and intensity of heat waves will be influenced by the quantity of anthropogenic greenhouse gas emissions, in particular carbon dioxide.
 She was a contributing author to the Intergovernmental Panel on Climate Change (IPCC) reports, including the fifth assessment report.

 Education and career

 Alexander was awarded a Bachelor of Science in 1995 and Master of Science, in 1998 in the field of Applied Mathematics at Queens University in Northern Ireland.
-Alexander held the position of research scientist within the Met Office Hadley Centre in the Climate Variability Group from the period of 1998 to 2006.
-The final year was spent at the Australian Bureau of Meteorology, on a secondment.
+Alexander worked as a research scientist at the Met Office Hadley Centre in the Climate Variability Group from 1998 to 2006.
+The final year she was seconded to the Australian Bureau of Meteorology.

-Alexander was awarded her PhD from Monash University, (2009), where she won the Mollie Holman medal, for writing the 'best doctoral thesis'.
+Alexander was awarded her PhD from Monash University, (2009), where she won the Mollie Holman medal for her doctoral thesis.
 From 2009, she was employed at UNSW, within the Climate Change Research Centre.

-In 2013 she was awarded the Dorothy Hill Medal for her research on climate extremes, and how these are changing across the globe and within Australia.
-Her medal was for her research which provided evidence that future changes in the intensity and frequency of heatwaves will strongly be influenced by the quantity of greenhouse gas emissions.
-She has also worked with and published with Sarah Perkins-Kirkpatrick, another of Australia's heatwave experts, and awardee of the Dorothy Hill Medal.
+In 2013 she was awarded the Dorothy Hill Medal for her research on how future changes in the intensity and frequency of heat waves will strongly be influenced by the quantity of greenhouse gas emissions.
+She has also collaborated with Sarah Perkins-Kirkpatrick, another Australian scientist studying heat waves.

-Alexander's has worked with the World Meteorological Organization’s (WMO) Expert Team on Climate Change Detection and Indices (ETCCDI) on topics including the assessment and production of international datasets of rainfall and temperature and climate extremes.
+Alexander's has worked with the World Meteorological Organization's (WMO) Expert Team on Climate Change Detection and Indices (ETCCDI) on topics including the assessment and production of international datasets of rainfall and temperature and climate extremes.
 She has also worked with the Expert Team on Climate Information for Decisionmaking (ET-CID).

-Alexander has hosted international workshops, for the WMO across many developing countries.
-This also has led to development of software, called 'climpact' software, which is used to analyse and compute climate extremes.
-The Climpact software is utilised by National Hydrological and Meteorological Services in addition to other climate researchers internationally, to examine climate extremes.
+Alexander led development of Climpact software, which is used to analyse and compute climate extremes.
+The Climpact software is utilised by National Hydrological and Meteorological Services in addition to other climate researchers internationally.
 Alexander is a member of the Joint Scientific Committee of the World Climate Research Program.

 She is also a member of the GEWEX Scientific Steering Group, and on the executive committee of the International Association of Meteorology and Atmospheric Sciences (IAMAS).